 Reply comments on the ACR were filed by Enervee, Small Business Utility Associated (SBUA), Gridium, NDC, Wild Tree Foundation, PG&E, TURN, SDG&E, SoCalGas, Cal Advocates, UCAN, CLICC, VEIC, and SCE.
 CAEATFA also submitted reply comments to the Energy Division Executive Director and the service list of this proceeding.
-However, because CAEATFA is a sister state agency and therefore not a party to this proceeding, so its comments are not yet part of the procedural record.
-The comments CAEATFA provided in response to opening comments on the ACR are were attached as Appendix A of this the proposed decision to be made part of the procedural record.
+CAEATFA is a sister state agency and therefore not a party to this proceeding, so its comments were attached as Appendix A of the proposed decision to be made part of the procedural record.